urswilke/pyramidi/README.md

     [article](https://urswilke.github.io/pyramidi/articles/tuner.html),
     for an example how you can transform the tuner format into the pyramidi format.
--   The [tabr](https://github.com/leonawicz/tabr) package is a massive music notation, transcription and analysis program allowing to create musical scores (using Lilypond).
-It allows to read midi files (wrapping tuneR) and also to export them (also using Lilypond).
--   The [gm](https://github.com/flujoo/gm) package also allows to create and show musical scores using musescore.
-It also allows to export the music to audio (also using musescore) and to embed the players in html documents.

 <!--
 The following as well as the bibtex file "pkg-refs.bib" were automatically